erlingrj/psynth/README.md

 - [x] Add multiple lanes so that we can do polysynths
 - [x] Add a browser-based UI
 - [x] Add FFT/inverse FFT reactor to enable simple filtering
 - [x] There is something wrong with the sine oscillator.
-With poly0-synth it is all wierd.
-It is also veyr low in volume compared to tringale
+With poly0-synth it is all weird.
+It is also very low in volume compared to a triangle
 - [x] Support program change MIDI commands
 - [ ] Support control change MIDI commands for ADSR amplitude envelope
 - [ ] Add a compressor, currently scaling down each lane if multiple lanes active